 These days, it feels like more people than ever are interested in slowing down, simplifying, and pursuing a minimalist lifestyle.
 They’re busy and stressed, juggling work, family, home and more—with seemingly no end in sight.
 Is it any wonder that they’re craving simplicity?

 I know the feeling because I’ve been there.
 A decade ago I was a workaholic and shopaholic, drowning in a sea of too many responsibilities.
 I knew there had to be a better way to live but I didn’t know how or where to begin.

-Minimalism is about being intentional with what you allow in your life.
+Instead, it’s about being intentional with what you allow in your life.
 It’s a way of living that answers the question, “How can we have more of what matters and less of everything else?”

-It involves decluttering your home but that’s just one piece of the puzzle.
+Sure, it involves decluttering your home but that’s just one piece of the puzzle.
 As you read these minimalist living tips, I encourage you to go deeper: look at your schedule, your relationships, your spending habits and even your thoughts.

 BE CLEAR ABOUT WHAT YOU’RE TRYING TO ACHIEVE

 What are you trying to achieve by simplifying your life?

 I know you want a decluttered home but take it a step further.
 What does clutter-free living represent?
 And what is your motivation for simplifying?

 - Is it more time with your family?

 - Do you want to spend less time cleaning?